 My grandmother, Nanny Leah, and I shared a very special relationship.
 A small round woman with white hair and blue eyes that twinkled with humour and life, she was my best friend, my ally, my heroine and my protector.
 She used to say; "Darling, you and I get on so well together because we have an enemy in common!"

 My Nanny Leah taught to me to cook, to knit and to embroider and while we worked together in the kitchen or sewed in the parlour, she told me tales of my father's childhood, my great grandparents' lives and her peccadilloes as a girl and a young woman.
 She took to me to visit her sisters - 'The Aunts'.
 We would walk across the park, over the railway bridge and along the river bank to Penwortham for tea in the house that had been in the family for almost a century.
 The Mayor home.
 There I learned my family history, no, I lived it.
-I learned the values, manners and traditions of those who had gone before.
+The values, manners and traditions of our family came from those who had gone before.

-I know where my love of good food, good wine, good stories, fabric arts and animals comes from.
-I know where my need to learn and to pass on what I have learnt originated.
-I know where I am going because I know where I have come from.
+I know where my love of good food, good wine, good stories, fabric arts and animals comes from; where my need to learn and to pass on what I have learnt originated.
+Because I know where I have come from, I know where I am going.
 The combined genes and experience of the Amblers, the Mayors and the Dawsons have made me the person I am.